 Environmental impact is perhaps the one element of sustainability that is at the forefront of most people’s mind, even if they are not actively thinking about the environmental impact they may have when they attend an event or conference, it is usually in the subconscious.
 When people talk of environmental impact.
 They are generally talking about greenhouse gases, recycling, or plastics in the ocean.
 The global media plays a huge part in bringing this to the front of people’s mind.
 This can sometimes either be in a negative way (false environmental impact claims) https://www.standard.co.uk/news/uk/ryanair-adverts-banned-low-emissions-a4353901.html or in a positive way, think Sir David Attenborough and the BBC’s Blue Planet 2 series, which attracted viewing figures of more than 13 million people in 2017 and has aired in more than 30 countries.

-For those people that environmental impact is important when attending events and celebrations, it can sometimes be difficult to see how a venue is managing its environmental impact.
-Especially if a lot of it happens “back of house” so it is incumbent upon the venue to inform its customers on how it is managing their environmental impact.
+For those people that environmental impact is important for them when attending events and celebrations, it can sometimes be difficult to see how a venue is managing its environmental impact, especially if a lot of it happens “back of house” so it is incumbent upon the venue to inform its customers on how it is managing their environmental impact.

 When a customer books an event with us, it sets a series of events in motion, all of which have an environmental impact of some kind.

-We then invite our guests, especially for weddings and celebrations to come and have a ‘show around’.
-This is a chance for them to come and have a look at the venue and get a feel for how the building looks, and how their special event might run.
-It is also a chance for them to ask any questions that they might have.
+We then invite our guests, especially for weddings and celebrations to come and have a viewing appointment.
+This is a chance for them to come and have a look at the venue and get a feel for how the building looks and how their special event might run, it is also a chance for them to ask any questions that they might have.

 Where possible, we send quotes and contracts to potential customers via email.
 When a customer wants to return a signed contract, we accept electronic signature as contractually binding and as confirmation that they wish to go ahead and that they are bound by the terms and conditions of their contract.
 Incidentally, electronic signatures have been legal since 2000, since the introduction of the Electronic Communications Act 2000 and latterly, the eiDAS regulations of 2016

-Our entire booking system is electronic, along with all of our other back office functions, this means that we don’t have endless reams of paper when we are booking events.
-Not only is it better for the environment, it makes it easier for us to manage as well.
-All the information gets collated, entered into the booking system and from here we can send emails, quotes, payment reminders and contracts.
+Our entire booking system is electronic, along with all our other back-office functions, this means that we don’t have endless reams of paper when we are booking events, not only is it better for the environment, but it also makes it easier for us to manage as well. all the information gets collated, entered into the booking system and from here we can send emails, quotes, payment reminders and contracts.
 Once all the information is collated and confirmed as correct, we then produce our ‘function’ sheet, which has all the details our teams need to make your event a success.
 We only print one version of this, version control is done electronically, and only once we have final details does the sheet get printed.
 When we do print, our company default is duplex, which means that we use both sides of a sheet of paper, reducing the amount of paper we use.
 Once we have finished with the function sheet, it then gets securely destroyed.
 The company that destroys our paper recycles 100% of the paper it destroys and turns it back into paper products.

 When you have confirmed your booking with us, but before the day, we need to make sure we have got everything we need on site.

 We work with carefully selected preferred suppliers, all of which are within a 20-mile radius of us.
-We bulk order our products to ensure that we don’t have frequent unnecessary deliveries or send someone out to get something.
-By bulk ordering it means that we have less frequent deliveries, usually in larger vehicles, which carry out multi-drop deliveries across the city, reducing carbon emissions by having one larger vehicle on the road that is able to complete all the deliveries, instead of having lots of smaller vehicles out on the road.
+We bulk order our products in order to ensure that we don’t have frequent unnecessary deliveries or send someone out to get something, by bulk ordering it means that we have less frequent deliveries, usually in larger vehicles, which carry out multi-drop deliveries across the city, reducing carbon emissions by having one larger vehicle on the road that is able to complete all the deliveries, instead of having lots of smaller vehicles out on the road.
 Unfortunately, this is not always avoidable, but by careful planning and forecasting, we try to keep this to a minimum.

-We will always try to avoid over ordering to reduce food waste.
-That is why we insist on accurate guest numbers from the booker.
-It is also the reason we don’t ask for final numbers until seven days before as we know people drop out and there are often last minute changes.
+We will always try to avoid over ordering to reduce food waste, that is why we insist on accurate guest numbers from the booker, but it is also the reason we don’t ask for final numbers until seven days before as we know people drop out and there are often last-minute changes

 When we order products for our bar, our team works closely with suppliers to not only deliver great products for our guests to enjoy, but also, where possible, local products.
-An example of this is Penderyn whisky, not only is it a great tasting premium product that you can enjoy, it is made in the village of Penderyn, a couple of miles from Hirwaun and only 50 minutes up the road.
+An example of this is Penderyn whisky, not only is it a great tasting premium product that you can enjoy, but it is also made in the village of Penderyn, a couple of miles from Hirwaun and only 50 minutes up the road.
 Another, more recent addition to our selection of bar products is a range of spirits made by A Taste of Wales.
 A Taste of Wales is a distillery in Maesglas in Newport, which is less than five miles away.

 Ninety nine percent of the products on our bar either come in glass bottles or recyclable cans.
 Glass as a product is infinitely recyclable, and cans can be recycled repeatedly as well, here are some good websites to check out the facts on glass and can recycling

 If you have booked to have food with us, whether that is something quick from our BBQ menu or you have opted for a delicious full three course meal with coffee and petit fours, we will never use paper plates or plastic cutlery.
-We only ever use proper china crockery and metal cutlery.
+We only ever use proper China crockery and metal cutlery.
 This does mean that we must wash them up at the end of the day, but despite what people may think, paper plates are not recyclable because they are contaminated with food, and it is impossible to separate one from the other.
 Our dishwashers are ultra-efficient and have a cycle time of less than five minutes meaning we can get through huge amounts quickly and easily.
 They also deliver a dose of water at over 82oC to ensure complete sanitation and hygiene for all our cutlery and crockery without having to use excessive amounts of chemicals.